inSileco/inSileco.github.io/content/post/makrdownEverywhere/index.markdown

 top of JavaScript:

 > The golden rule of CoffeeScript is: “It’s just JavaScript.”
-The code compiles one-to-one into the equivalent JS, and there is no interpretation at runtime.
+The code compiles
+> one-to-one into the equivalent JS, and there is no interpretation at runtime.
-You can use any existing JavaScript library seamlessly from CoffeeScript (and vice-versa).
-The compiled output is readable, pretty-printed, and tends to run as fast or faster than the equivalent handwritten JavaScript.
+> You can use any existing JavaScript library seamlessly from CoffeeScript
+> (and vice-versa).
+The compiled output is readable, pretty-printed, and tends to
+> run as fast or faster than the equivalent handwritten JavaScript.

 Markdown is a markup language not a programming language but the approach is essentially the same.
-A better example would then be [LateX](https://www.latex-project.org/) that was build on the top of [TeX](http://tug.org/) to ease the usage of its macro.
-The difference is that Markdown only convers a very restricted subset of HTLM tags, the rest of HTML tags, if required, may be used as is.
+A better example would then be [LateX](https://www.latex-project.org/) that was build on the top of [TeX](http://tug.org/) to ease the usage of its macros, but again this is a bit more complex than the case of Markdown which only converts a very restricted subset of HTLM tags.
+Note that if you want to use other HTML tags, the converter will keep them as is and you HTML page should be rendered just as you expect.
 You probably wonder why not expanding the number of tags covered by Markdown, right?
 Well, this is one of the main reason explaining why there are several flavors of Markdown available!